newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 ### `SplitColorButton`

 A wrapper around the [`Button`](#button) for A/B testing.
 It takes in the name of a Split.io split and changes color based on the config.
-To connect this component to a split, pass the name of the split in as the value of the `treatmentName` prop.
+To connect this component to a split and track metrics, pass the name of the split in as the value of the `treatmentName` prop and the click event name as the `eventName` prop.
 The name of the treatment does not matter, as the component only checks to see if it is `off`.
 The config value for each treatment, excluding `off`, must be JSON in the following form:
 ```json
 {
   "color": "<color>"